-The estimates of heritability alone was ineffective for selection in any crop.
+The estimates of heritability alone were ineffective for selection in any crop.
 Heritability studies coupled with genetic advance as per centage of mean, would be more useful [5, 6, 13 and 22].
-In the present study high heritability along with high genetic advance as percentage of mean was recorded for the characters viz., Number of ear bearing tillers per plant, number of grains per panicle, grain yield per plant, water uptake, gel consistency, alkali spreading value and amylose content, indicated the role of additive gene action in governing the inheritance of this character and offers the scope for improvement through simple selection.
-However, high heritability together with moderate genetic advance as per cent of mean was observed for days to maturity, plant height, panicle length per pant, test weight and kernel breadth after cooking, indicated the role of additive and non additive gene action in governing the inheritance of this character.
+In the present study high heritability along with high genetic advance as percentage of mean was recorded for the characters viz., Number of ears bearing tillers per plant, number of grains per panicle, grain yield per plant, water uptake, gel consistency, alkali spreading value and amylose content, indicated the role of additive gene action in governing the inheritance of this character and offers the scope for improvement through simple selection.
+However, high heritability together with moderate genetic advance as per cent of mean was observed for days to maturity, plant height, panicle length per pant, test weight and kernel breadth after cooking, indicated the role of additive and non-additive gene action in governing the inheritance of this character.

-Moderate heritability in conjuction with moderate genetic advance as per cent of mean was reported in number of number of ratoon tillers as percentage of main crop tillers, number of ratoon ear bearing tillers as percentage of main crop ear bearing tillers and leaf area index at maximum tillering stage, indicated the predominance of non-additive gene action.
+Moderate heritability in conjunction with moderate genetic advance as per cent of mean was reported in number of numbers of ratoon tillers as percentage of main crop tillers, number of ratoon ear bearing tillers as percentage of main crop ear bearing tillers and leaf area index at maximum tillering stage, indicated the predominance of non-additive gene action.
 While high heritability and low genetic advance as per cent of mean was found in days to 50% flowering , hulling per cent, milling per cent, head rice recovery per cent, kernel length, kernel breadth, kernel length (l)/breadth (b) ratio, kernel length after cooking, kernel elongation ratio and volume expansion ratio, indicated the role of non-additive gene action in governing the inheritance of this character.
-Moderate heitability coupled with low genetic advance as percentage of mean was reported in total number of tillers per plant, indicated the operation of both additive and non-additive gene actions in the inheritance of this trait and the desired results may not be obtained by simple selection.
-Where as number of vegetative buds after the harvest of main crop encounted low hetitability with low genetic advance as percentage of mean indicated that the character is highly influenced by environmental effects and selection would be ineffective.
+Moderate heritability coupled with low genetic advance as percentage of mean was reported in total number of tillers per plant, indicated the operation of both additive and non-additive gene actions in the inheritance of this trait and the desired results may not be obtained by simple selection.
+Whereas number of vegetative buds after the harvest of main crop encountered low heritability with low genetic advance as percentage of mean indicated that the character is highly influenced by environmental effects and selection would be ineffective.
 Heritability is being exhibited due to favourable influence of environmental rather than genotypic and selection for such traits may not be rewarding and offers the scope for improvement through simple selection [1, 5, 12, 19 and 22].

 CONCLUSION